Jude-Lynch/ASAB-Poster-2024-/Code/README.md

 # Asab_Spring_2024
-Reproduces information and plots for ASAB Spring 2024 presentations.
+Reproduces information and plots for ASAB Spring 2024 poster 'A User Experience of the swaRmverse:
+A Tool for Detecting and Analysing Animal Movement' by 'Lynch, J., Garnier, S., King, A.J., Papadopoulou, M., Biosciences, Faculty of Science and Engineering, Swansea University, SA2 8PP Swansea, UK Department of Biological Sciences, New Jersey Institute of Technology, NJ 07102, USA'

 ## Code
 Here are the code files: